CannerCMS/cannercms/README.md

 ## Backers

+**We are currently a very small team, your support will inspire us to provide better and better software.
 Support us with a monthly donation and help us continue our activities. [[Become a backer](https://opencollective.com/cannercms#backer)]

 <a href="https://opencollective.com/cannercms/backer/0/website" target="_blank"><img src="https://opencollective.com/cannercms/backer/0/avatar.svg"></a>